marcellbarsony/notes/Shell/Dialog/02_Menu.md

 ## Evaluation

-I believe the best option is to save the output to a variable (`$result`) and evaluate the result based on the exit status
+The best option is to save the output to a variable (`$result`) and evaluate the result based on the exit status

 ```sh
 case $? in